 This paper provides new evidence for dollarization in Georgia during the period from 1996 to 2007 using implications of dynamic money-in-utility-function models.
 Partial effects of foreign and domestic inflation, exchange rate, and foreign and domestic currency deposits' interest rates on dollarization are considered.
 The US dollar is a strong substitute for domestic currency and has a significant share in producing domestic liquidity services.
-The actual dollarization in Georgia is persistent and larger than partial effects models predict.
+The actual dollarization in Georgia is well explained by the exchange rate partial effects model.